-TACTICS PROGRESS for FY 2023 (1) Increase Behavioral Health Navigation Services (1) 513 participants (2) Provide cholesterol and glucose screenings, education, and access to care information (2) For FY24, will partner with OnCall to provide blood screenings.
-(3) Provide Access to Care information (3) 124 participants each day.
-Of survey respondents, 9% indicated they improperly use prescription medications each day to feel better, 7% indicated the use marijuana each day and 1% indicated they use illegal substances each day.
-Survey results show that drug abuse (illegal) was rated as the unhealthiest behavior in the community.
+TACTICS PROGRESS for FY 2024 (1) Increase Behavioral Health Navigation Services (1) 635 participants (2) Provide cholesterol and glucose screenings, education and access to care information (2) For FY24, will partner with OSF OnCall to provide blood screenings.
+(3) Provide Access to Care information (3) 150 participants

 In Winnebago County 61% of respondents indicated they felt depressed in the last 30 days and 51% indicated they felt anxious or stressed.
 When also asked if they spoke with anyone about their mental health in the last 30 days, 41% indicated they had, with the most common response, 35% being a counselor.
-Respondents indicated that mental health was the most important health issue in the community.
+Respondents indicated that mental health was the most important health issue in the community